Finding the Top Financial Advisor Firms in Alexandria, Virginia

 Minimum AssetsNo set account minimum

-Motley Fool Wealth Management (MFWM) is a fee-based firm that provides an array of financial planning services.
-Today, the firm has more than $1 billion in assets under management.
-Its team features seven certified financial planners (CFPs) and one chartered life underwriter (CLU).
+Motley Fool Wealth Management (MFWM) is a fee-only firm that provides an array of financial planning services.
+The firm's advisory team features a variety of certified financial planners (CFPs), chartered life underwriters (CLU), certified public accountants (CPA) and more.

 MFWM members offer financial planning services.
-Investment management, however, is generally implemented by its partners at Interactive Brokers.
 Account minimums depend on the portfolio program you choose.
-The personal portfolio program generally requires a minimum investment of $15,000 to $500,000.
-But the firm notes that “model portfolios following more sophisticated strategies may require higher minimums” and that “index-based model portfolios may have lower account minimums.”
+The Personal Portfolio program generally requires a minimum investment of $15,000.
+But the firm notes that “Certain model portfolio strategies employ investment techniques and utilize financial instruments that require higher investment minimums.”

 Motley Fool Wealth Management Background

-MFWM registered as an investment advisor (RIA) with the SEC in 2013 under the former name Motley Fool Financial Planning.
+Motley Fool Wealth Management registered as an investment advisor (RIA) with the SEC in 2013 under the former name Motley Fool Financial Planning.
+Today, the firm is wholly owned by The Motley Fool Holdings, Inc., which is an entity under the ownership of David H. Gardner and Thomas M. Gardner.

 Motley Fool Wealth Management Investing Strategy

 MFWM investment advisory services begin with an online questionnaire to get better insight into your financial profile, risk tolerance and investment goals.
-The system uses this information to direct you to an appropriate representative at Interactive Brokers, a partner of MFWM.
+Based on this information, a customized portfolio plan will be built for you.
+Depending on how the firm decides to implement these recommendations, it may incorporate the use of third-party managers.

 Campbell Wealth Management

-Campbell Wealth Management (CWM) is a fee-based firm with more than $300 million in assets under management.
+Campbell Wealth Management is a fee-based firm with hundreds of millions in assets under management.
 It mainly focuses on comprehensive retirement planning.
-To receive services from Campbell, you usually need minimum assets of $50,000.
+To receive services from Campbell, you usually need minimum assets totaling at least $500,000.

 Campbell Wealth Management Background